Regional fire and EMS departments contend with staffing shortages, recruitment challenges

 In 2020, 58,969 individuals were certified for the first time as EMTs, and 9,415 paramedics were certified.
 So far in 2021, according to the most updated statistics, just 4,284 EMTs and 470 paramedics were certified for the first time.

 With the staffing limitations, sometimes there are precious few people with advanced life support training — which includes the ability to administer IVs and medications — working in the county.
-On Wednesday, for instance only one paramedic was on duty in Bedford County, even though six ambulances were staffed that day with basic life support providers, said Lt.
-Mark Carter.
+On Wednesday, for instance, only one paramedic was on duty in Bedford County, even though six ambulances were staffed that day with basic life support providers, Lt.
+Mark Carter said.

 Recruitment and retention of employees is increasingly difficult in the area, since Bedford and surrounding localities are drawing from the same pool of candidates.
 Competition exists between localities to attract qualified candidates, with some places — such as the cities of Lynchburg and Roanoke — trying sign-on bonuses.
 Bedford County is unable to offer sign-on bonuses due to lack of department funding.